School of Education

 - Administrative Leadership (Principal)

 Our Master of Arts in Education (MA) gives you the tools of learning that you can apply to a variety of educational and business settings.
 Our program has earned our graduates preferred placement in schools and businesses throughout Milwaukee and across the country.
 Since your MA will be applied in a work environment specific to you, we offer the opportunity to specialize in a number of unique educational areas.

 State of Wisconsin Report on Educator Preparation Programs

 As required by the Wisconsin Department of Public Instruction, the Alverno College Division of Education makes available data related to licensed teachers who are teaching in public school settings in the state.
-While the report shows that Alverno graduates are employed at comparable rates to programs at other colleges, these data do not include our many graduates who teach in parochial, choice, Archdiocesan or education agency settings.
+While the report, most recently published in 2013 for individual programs, shows that Alverno graduates are employed at comparable rates to programs at other colleges, these data do not include our many graduates who teach in parochial, choice, Archdiocesan or education agency settings.

 Other data related to the performance of Alverno teacher graduates, including employer surveys and teacher surveys, are available at the Educational Research and Evaluation website.Education Division >